opencord/cord/docs/quickstart_physical.md

 ## Deployment Configuration File
 The commands to deploy the POD can be customized via a *deployment configuration file*.
-The file is in [YAML](http://yaml.org/).
+The file is in [YAML](http://yaml.org/) format.

-To construct a configuration file for yoru physical POD you should copy the sample deployment configuration found in `config/sample.yml` and modify the values to fit your physical deployment.
+To construct a configuration file for your physical POD, copy the sample deployment configuration found in `config/sample.yml` and modify the values to fit your physical deployment.
+Descriptions of the values can be found in the sample file.

 ## Publish
 Publishing consists of *pushing* the build docker images to the Docker